Leaf Chewing and Boring Caterpillar

 For leaf-chewing caterpillars, the obvious symptom is skeletonized or mostly consumed leaves.
 The caterpillar itself can often be visibly observed feeding on the leaf tissue.
 For moth larvae which bore into the shoot, twig or trunk, symptoms will include brown stunted tips, branch dieback and exit holes in the trunk.

 Monitor trees for injury by caterpillars, often seen as pin holes or notching in the leaf.
-Apply ACE-jet as soon as symptoms of injury, or as the caterpillars themselves, become visible.
+Apply ACE-jet and/or TREE-äge as soon as symptoms of injury, or as the caterpillars themselves, become visible.
 Depending on species, infestations occur in spring or early summer.
-Timing is important as the ACE-jet will only remain active in the tree for three to five weeks.
-Caterpillars feeding on foliage and tips of twigs are susceptible to ACE-jet treatments.
+Timing can be important as the ACE-jet will only remain active in the tree for three to five weeks, but less important with TREE-äge because of season long duration.
+Caterpillars feeding on foliage and tips of twigs are susceptible to both ACE-jet and TREE-äge treatments.

 Use ACE-jet in early spring, before buds break when caterpillar outbreaks are expected.
 Alternatively, treat when injury to leaves first appears, or caterpillars are first observed.
 One application is sufficient to control these caterpillars, as ACE-jet remains active to protect the tree canopy for approximately 3 to 5 weeks.